isirk/java-bot/README.md

 &nbsp;

-Made with ❤️️ by isirk in kotlin.
+Made with ❤️️ by isirk in Java.